CompAgent: An Agentic Framework for Visual Compliance Verification: Results

 We evaluate \textit{CompAgent}, which employs the Claude Sonnet 3.5 v2 LLM as its \textit{Planning Agent}, against state-of-the-art baselines on two benchmark datasets: LlavaGuard and UnsafeBench.
-As shown in Table~\ref{tab:results}, \textit{CompAgent} significantly outperforms existing approaches across all metrics, demonstrating the effectiveness of our agentic framework for visual compliance verification.
+As shown in Table~\ref{tab:results}, \textit{CompAgent} significantly outperforms existing approaches across all metrics.